Global search

 Amaca is one of several liable entities that formulate the James Hardie compensation scheme, established by the Asbestos Injuries Compensation Fund (the “AICF”) over twenty years ago.

-The essence of why AICF has refused to pay Eric’s settlement monies is the adoption of a fresh interpretation of their legal obligations, which were set when the scheme was established.
+The essence of why AICF refused to pay Eric’s settlement monies is the adoption of a alternate interpretation of their legal obligations to fund the asbestos liabilities of Amaca Pty Ltd (formerly James Hardie & Coy Pty Ltd), which were set when the scheme was established.

-Unfortunately, Eric has been caught up in this fresh approach, which effectively avoids AICF's obligations to people like Eric to pay them their full compensation.
+Unfortunately, Eric was caught up in this alternate approach, which would effectively avoid AICF’s obligations to fund Amaca liabilities and, in turn, ultimately people like Eric to pay them their full compensation.

-The AICF recently sought judicial advice on this issue in the NSW Supreme Court.
-It was determined that the AICF would be justified in not paying the settlement monies to plaintiffs who have an entitlement to recover money through a workers’ compensation scheme.
+After refusing to pay compensation to Eric, the AICF then sought judicial advice on this issue in the NSW Supreme Court.
+It was determined that the AICF would be justified in not paying the settlement monies (via Amaca) to plaintiffs who have an entitlement to recover money through a workers’ compensation scheme.

-Jonathan explains that this judgement “means asbestos victims and workers could now miss out on millions of dollars in compensation.”
+Jonathan explains that if this judgement had stood, it would mean that “asbestos victims and workers could miss out on potentially millions of dollars in compensation.”

-“Compensation rights and the amount of compensation that plaintiffs justifiably deserve is always under attack.
-As such, Eric has not seen a cent of compensation since his common law claim was settled earlier this year.”
+“Compensation rights and the amount of compensation that plaintiffs justifiably deserve is always under attack.”

-Eric is one of a number of plaintiffs or potential plaintiffs with a right to pursue a common law claim against Amaca or another James Hardie-related entity who have received or are entitled to receive benefits under the Queensland workers' compensation scheme or arguably any statutory scheme.
-Accordingly, the impact of the judicial advice is far-reaching and has significant implications.
+Eric was one of a number of plaintiffs or potential plaintiffs with a right to pursue a common law claim against Amaca or another James Hardie-related entity who have received or are entitled to receive benefits under the Queensland workers’ compensation scheme or arguably any statutory scheme.
+Accordingly, the impact of the judicial advice was far-reaching and had significant implications.

 In October 2024, we filed an appeal in the NSW Court of Appeal on behalf of Eric in relation to the judicial advice.
-We’re committed to protecting the rights of thousands of workers and victims affected by asbestos diseases who are impacted by this decision.
+We’re committed to protecting the rights of thousands of workers and victims affected by asbestos diseases who are impacted by decisions like this.

 Register your asbestos exposure